-Lakeland Art Association was formed in 1957 by a group of local artists in Kosciusko County.
-The central figure of the group, Fred Olds, was a local high school teacher and became famous with his art.
+Lakeland Art Association was formed in 1957 by a group of artists in Kosciusko County.
+A central figure of the group, Fred Olds, was a local high school teacher and became a very well-known artist.
 Lakeland Art Association has some of his work in their permanent collection.

 In 1993 Lila O’Connell, a contemporary of Fred Olds, opened the first Lakeland Art Center/Gallery.
 This now gave the Lakeland Art Association members and other artists a home in which to meet and encourage each other.
 Lila served as gallery director until the year 2000.